2018 Clarity Industry Study Finance, Operations, Compliance Results In Depth

 Reading between the lines of the Finance and Finance Compliance sections from the 9th Annual Clarity Industry Study, this year’s results reinforce the revised role of chief financial officers (CFOs) in the government contracting space.
 Growth rates among government contractors have more than doubled, according to the Study, and are at historic highs compared to the last five years.
 Profits are up to pre-sequestration levels for businesses of every size, and so far, 2018 is sporting the highest level of appropriations in a decade.
 With such optimism in the air, CFOs are stepping away from their spreadsheets to step into the part of trusted analyst and adviser on everything from profitability potential of government opportunities, to better managing overall risk.

-Recently, I reviewed the results of the Finance and Finance Compliance sections of this year’s Clarity Study with a little more depth during Deltek’s webinar Financial Metrics, Operational & Compliance Trends, one of six installments of the 9th Annual Clarity Industry Study series.
-Based on the results from these sections, I touched on key changes in CFO responsibilities, as well as the business dealings crossing their desks every day.
+Recently, we reviewed the results of the Finance and Finance Compliance sections of this year’s Clarity Study with a little more depth during Deltek’s webinar Financial Metrics, Operational & Compliance Trends, one of six installments of the 9th Annual Clarity Industry Study series.
+Based on the results from these sections, we touched on key changes in CFO responsibilities, as well as the business dealings crossing their desks every day.
 Read on for top takeaways to factor into short- and long-term finance and finance compliance strategies.

 Deltek’s 9th Annual Clarity Deep Dive: Financial Metrics, Operational and Compliance Trends